serta1/MTP-pull-files-from-phone/README.md

 # MTP-pull-files-from-phone
-get's files form the phone in given directory
+saves files form the phone in given directory